-Lactose is present in breast milk and plays a crucial role in development.
-However, some infants may have a reaction to breast milk or breast feeding, and a few are lactose intolerant.
+Breast milk contains lactose, which plays an important role in development.
+However, some infants may be lactose intolerant.
 Gas, diarrhea, and other symptoms may occur.

 Lactose is actually a combination of two sugars.
 To digest lactose, the body needs to break it down into those two sugars, glucose and galactose, which are monosaccharides.
 The body can then absorb the sugars, allowing them to enter the bloodstream.

 Both breast milk-fed and formula-fed babies can develop a condition called lactose overload.
 The symptoms are very similar to those of lactose intolerance, but the ways of managing the conditions are different.
 Proper diagnosis can help prevent potentially harmful complications.